 Risk assess the data you hold

 A major factor in complying with the GDPR will be risk assessment.
-Every business needs to risk assess the data it holds, and the way it manages the data.
-Businesses should use Data Protection Impact Assessments (DPIAs), to help them gauge the level of risk, and the potential harm, associated with all the personal data they hold.
+Every business needs assess the risks associated with the data it holds and the way it manages this data.
+Businesses should use Data Protection Impact Assessments (DPIAs) to help them gauge the level of risk and the potential harm associated with all the personal data they hold.
 It’s the responsibility of each business to ensure that any identified risks are mitigated against.

 Ensure that you have a Data Protection Officer (DPO) in place

-Any business that employees more than 250 people, and processes personal data, will need to have a DPO in place once the GDPR becomes a reality.
+Any business that employees more than 250 people and processes personal data will need to have a DPO in place once the GDPR comes into force.
 This means that there is likely to be a shortage of qualified DPOs.
-This is not necessarily an issue, as the GDPR does not stipulate that DPOs need to be qualified.
-This means that companies can move an employee into the role.
+This is not necessarily an issue, as the GDPR does not stipulate that DPOs need to hold a certain qualification.
+This means that companies can move an existing employee into the role.

 However, all DPOs need to have an in depth knowledge of the GDPR.
 They also need to be able to develop plans for the management and protection of the personal data that is held by the business.
 This means that it may be necessary for the individual that undertakes the role to receive training.
-If your business is intending to move someone into the DPO role, you need to ensure that any necessary training is completed in plenty of time, in order for your business to be compliant.
+If your business is intending to move someone into the DPO role, you need to ensure that any necessary training is completed in plenty of time in order for your business to introduce the necessary procedures to be compliant.

 Ensure employees are aware of GDPR best practices

-The aim of this article is to take a look at GDPR best practices, from the point of view of the businesses that it affects.
-But, it’s not just business owners, CEOs or DPOs that need to be aware of these best practices.
-Every person that works for a business, and is involved in the processing of data, needs to understand the effects of the GDPR.
+The aim of this article is to take a look at GDPR best practices from the point of view of the businesses that it affects.
+However, it’s not just business owners, CEOs, or DPOs that need to be aware of these best practices.
+Every person that is involved in the processing of data needs to understand the effects and he implications of the GDPR.

-This is because every person needs to follow the rules and regulations that are in place, in order to ensure that the business complies overall.
-It’s good practice to ensure that employees have GDPR training, so that they understand their responsibilities, and how the fit with the compliance of the business as a whole.
+This is because every person needs to follow the rules and regulations that are in place in order to ensure that the business is compliant as a whole.
+It is good practice to ensure that employees have been properly trained in their GDPR requirements so that they understand their responsibilities and how they fit with the compliance of the business as a whole.

 Create a data breach reporting plan that works

-Businesses need to take actions, to ensure that they comply with the GDPR, and do everything they can to avoid any problems with the data that they process.
-But, even if businesses do this, there is still a chance that a data breach night happen.
-The potential damage from a data breach can be huge, especially when a large, multi-national company is involved.
-This is why, under GDPR, data breaches must be reported within 72 hours.
+Businesses need to take action to ensure that they comply with the GDPR and do everything they can to avoid any problems with the data that they process.
+Even if businesses do this, there is still a chance that a data breach night happen.
+The potential damage from a data breach can be huge, especially when a large multinational company is involved.
+This is why, under the GDPR, data breaches must be reported within 72 hours of discovery.

-In order to ensure that this happens, businesses need to have a detailed plan in place, about how to deal with a data breach if it happens.
-It’s all about working towards the best scenario while also planning for the worst.
+In order to ensure that this happens, businesses need to have a detailed plan in place about how they will deal with a data breach if it happens.
+It is all about working towards the best scenario while also planning for the worst.

-According to reports, many businesses feel unprepared for the introduction of the GDPR, in May 2018.
+According to reports, many businesses feel unprepared for the introduction of the GDPR.
 This is worrying, given that businesses that do not comply could be hit with costly sanctions.
-If your business is not fully prepared, it’s time to take action.
+If your business is not fully prepared, it is time to take action.